ibm-cloud-docs/openshift/openshift_routes.md

 2. Choose a domain for your app.
   * IBM-provided domain: If you do not need to use a custom domain, a route subdomain is generated for you in the format `<service_name>-<project>.<cluster_name>-<random_hash>-0000.<region>.containers.appdomain.cloud`.
   * Custom domain: To specify a custom domain, work with your DNS provider or [{{site.data.keyword.cis_full}}](https://cloud.ibm.com/catalog/services/internet-services).
-    1. Get the public IP address for the default public router service in the **EXTERNAL-IP** column.
+    1. Get the public IP address for the default public router service in each zone in the **EXTERNAL-IP** column.
+Note that the router service in the first zone where you have workers nodes is always named `router-default` in 4.3 clusters or `router` in 3.11 clusters, and router services in zones that you subsequently add to your cluster have names such as `router-dal12`.
       * Version 3.11 clusters:
         ```
         oc get svc router